-(Note: Automatic slack adjusters are made by different manufacturers and do not all operate the same.
-Therefore, the specific manufacturer's Service Manual should be consulted prior to troubleshooting a brake adjustment problem.)
+Note: Automatic slack adjusters are made by different manufacturers and do not all operate the same; therefore, the specific manufacturer's Service Manual should be consulted prior to troubleshooting a brake adjustment problem.

-Check Brake Drums (or Discs), Linings, and Hoses.
-Brake drums (or discs) must not have cracks longer than one half the width of the friction area.
-Linings (friction material) must not be loose or soaked with oil or grease.
-They must not be dangerously thin.
-Mechanical parts must be in place, not broken or missing.
-Check the air hoses connected to the brake chambers to make sure they aren't cut or worn due to rubbing.
+Check Brake Drums (or Discs), Linings, and Hoses:

+- Brake drums (or discs) must not have cracks longer than one half the width of the friction area. - Brake Linings (pads or friction material) must not be loose or soaked with oil or grease. - Linings must not be worn dangerously thin.
+It has been a long time standard on many truck and bus brakes that brake pads must be 1⁄4" minimum thickness.
+However, this may be dangerously thin on some brakes.
+KNOW YOUR BRAKE SYSTEM and what a minimum safe brake pad thickness is. - Mechanical parts must be in place, not broken or missing. - Check the air hoses connected to the brake chambers to make sure they aren't cut or worn due to rubbing.

-5.3.3 - Step 7 Final Air Brake Check
+5.3.3 During Step 7: Final Air Brake Check

-Do the following checks instead of the hydraulic brake check shown in Section 2, Step 7: Check Brake System.
+Do the following checks instead of the hydraulic brake check shown in Chapter 2, Step 7: Check Brake System.
+An illustrated, detailed explanation of this process is in Chapter 11.